kimbjerge/insectTracking/README.md

 |  8	  | Other arthropods                |

-## Software remote to process the detections by YOLOv3
+## Remote software to process the detections by YOLOv3

 The Python code performs filtering and tracing of YOLOv3 detections as predicted in real-time on the camera system.